Carolinas Climate Adaptation Partnership (CAP) Community Projects

 Featured Projects

-Team members at University of North Carolina at Chapel Hill, North Carolina State University, and the Museum Life & Science have received funding through the Bipartisan Infrastructure Law (BIL) to work with our sister CAP/RISA team, Pacific RISA.
-This project will enable equitable adaptation to changing coastal flood risks through community- engaged flood modeling in North Carolina and Hawaiʻi.
-We are engaging with local partners in the coastal communities of Down East, NC and Carolina Beach, NC to address the lack of local flood risk data and capacity constraints.
-Learn more here.
+Team members at University of North Carolina at Chapel Hill, North Carolina State University, and the Museum Life & Science collaborated with the Pacific RISA team to expand the Sunny Day Flooding Project, which tracks coastal flood risks through community-engaged flood modeling in North Carolina and Hawaiʻi.
+Our team has engaged with local partners in the coastal communities of Down East, NC and Carolina Beach, NC to address the lack of local flood risk data and capacity constraints.
+Follow this link to learn more.

 Community Health Initiative

 The Carolinas CAP and Carolina Advocates for Climate, Health, and Equity (CACHE) partnered with several organizations to survey North Carolina clinics about climate risks, barriers, and resilience efforts.
-Safety net clinics serve underserved populations but are increasingly vulnerable to climate-driven weather events that strain their limited resources.
+Safety net clinics serve populations but are increasingly exposed to extreme weather events that strain their limited resources.
 Despite these challenges, they are well-positioned to integrate climate resilience and protect their communities.
-Learn more here.

 Learn more about our work throughout the Carolinas!